- First Name

 - About Me

-Olivia Weisser’s research focuses on health, healing, and the body in Britain in the 1500s-1700s.
-Her first book, Ill Composed (Yale, 2015), examined how gender shaped patients’ perceptions of sickness in the 1600s and 1700s.
+Olivia Weisser is Associate Professor of History at the University of Massachusetts Boston.
+Her research specialty is health, healing, and the body in Britain in the 1500s-1700s.
+Her first book, Ill Composed (Yale University Press 2015), examined how gender shaped patients’ perceptions of sickness in the 1600s and 1700s.
 The book was a finalist for the 2015 Berkshire Conference of Women Historians Book Award and short-listed for a 2016 British Medical Association Book Award.

 She is currently working on a new book on the history of venereal disease.
 This research focuses on a group of venereal specialists living and working in London in the early 1700s.
 While centered on a single disease, the project tells a broader story about life in the city, everyday beliefs about sexuality, medical retailing, and clinical practice.